THIS IS OUR GENERAL PRIMARY (5-11) PGCE PROGRAMME

 We assess your skills as teachers by judging your impact on the outcomes for the children you are teaching.
 You will present information for assessment in written formats, portfolios, presentations and tutorial discussions.
 All assessments are continuous throughout the year through individual tasks and group projects.

-Core Training takes place at our dedicated training centre and provides inspirational, hands-on training from safeguarding to subject knowledge; behaviour management to building resilience; time management to stress management, and much more.
-Training days provide an opportunity for the cohort to share experiences, while learning from our expert trainers.
+Core Training takes place at our dedicated training centre and in venues across the area.
+It provides inspirational, hands-on training from safeguarding to subject knowledge; behaviour management to building resilience; well-being to pedagogy, and much more.
+Training days provide an opportunity to share experiences, while learning from our expert trainers.
 These sessions provide you with ‘headspace’ and an opportunity to reflect on teaching as well as learning new skills and pedagogies to take back to school.

 For the PGCE element of our programme, you will work towards 60 Master-level credits awarded by Birmingham City University.
 All BCU lectures and seminars are delivered in Milton Keynes by experienced BCU academic staff.
 The combination of higher level academic study with the hands-on, practical nature of our school-led programme gives you the perfect balance of theory and practice, making for well-rounded, informed and inspirational teachers.
 The PGCE requires three written assignments, which are assessed and moderated by the team at BCU.